home

 Riley Kestrel (1936)

 I very much love it if a car's door opens backwards.
-Amongst other things because of this third side-window (and because of those spoke-wheels, and the round shape on the back behind which I suspect the spare tire is) I think this is a very beautiful automobile.
-Unfortunately the picture is a little hazy.
+I also think this is a very beautiful automobile because of the third side-window, the shape of the roof and the round shape on the back behind which I suspect the spare tire is.
+This picture is from Vintage & Prestige, a seller of old cars in England.

 Fiat is the biggest factory in Italy, with its seat in Turin.
 Zagato is the name of the coach-builder.
 A stalwart looking car, yet elegant at the same time.
 This picture I stole from Marreyt Classics, sellers of old cars in Belgium.